 o Torts (wrongful acts, injuries, or damage, not involving a breach of contract, for which civil actions can be brought).

 Refer to Appendix C for a list of the State's risk management activities of which the Comptroller General's Office is currently aware.
-(The Comptroller General's Office has determined that the Victims' Compensation Fund, the SUPERB Fund, the SUPERB Financial Responsibility Fund, and the Department of Agriculture's Warehouse Receipts Guarantee Fund and the Grain Producers’ Guarantee Fund are State benefit programs as opposed to risk management activities.)
+(The Comptroller General's Office has determined that the SUPERB Fund, the SUPERB Financial Responsibility Fund, and the Department of Agriculture's Warehouse Receipts Guarantee Fund and the Grain Producers’ Guarantee Fund are State benefit programs as opposed to risk management activities.)

 Self-Insurance